-One member of the Executive Board, in his role of CEO of Nestlé Health Science, also participated in 2020 in the Nestlé Health Science Long-Term Incentive plan, a Phantom Share Unit plan based on the long-term development of that business.
-He was attributed 5266 Units in 2020, with a share price of CHF 111.33 per Unit (vesting period of three years, value capped at two times the Unit price at grant).
+One member of the Executive Board, in his role of CEO of Nestlé Health Science, also participated in 2021 in the Nestlé Health Science Long-Term Incentive plan, a Phantom Share Unit plan based on the long-term development of that business.
+He was attributed 3723 Units in 2021, with a share price of CHF 159.82 per Unit (vesting period of three years, value capped at two times the Unit price at grant).

-For the sake of full transparency, three members of the Executive Board served on the board of directors of Froneri Ltd. ("Froneri"), in which Nestlé holds a minority equity interest of 44%.
+For the sake of full transparency, two members of the Executive Board served on the board of directors of Froneri Ltd. ("Froneri"), in which Nestlé holds a minority equity interest of 44%.
 Nestlé does not exercise control over Froneri.
-In 2020, these members of the Executive Board did not receive any compensation from Froneri, but Froneri granted them, in line with guidelines applicable to other board or executive members of Froneri, the opportunity to personally invest in Froneri's equity.
+In 2021, these members of the Executive Board did not receive any compensation from Froneri.